kl1nton/1_Applied_Basic_Science/3 Pathology.md

 ## Questions 61-65

 ### Question 61
+A 19-year-old boy who is a rugby player has noted pain in his right knee after each practice session for the past 2 months.
+On examination there is tenderness to palpation of his right knee, with reduced range of motion.
+A plain film of the right leg reveals a mass of the proximal tibial metaphysis that erodes the bone cortex, lifting up the periosteum where reactive new bone is apparent.
+The mass does not extend into the epiphyseal region.
+A bone biopsy is performed and microscopic examination shows atypical, elongated cells with hyperchromatic nuclei in an osteoid stroma.
+Which of the following neoplasms is he most likely to have?

+    A Metastatic seminoma
+    B Ewing’s sarcoma
+    C Chondrosarcoma
+    D Osteosarcoma
+    E Multiple myeloma

 ### Question 62
+A 47-year-old man who is a heavy alcohol drinker presents to the Emergency Department with massive haematemesis after a prolonged bout of vomiting.
+His vital signs are temperature 36.7°C, pulse 112/min, respiratory rate 23/min and BP 80/40mmHg.
+His heart has a regular rate and rhythm with no murmurs, and his lungs are clear to auscultation.
+His abdominal examination is unremarkable.
+His stool is negative for occult blood.
+Which of the following is the most likely diagnosis?

+    A Oesophageal pulsion diverticulum
+    B Oesophageal squamous cell carcinoma
+    C Oesophageal laceration (Mallory–Weiss syndrome)
+    D Barrett’s oesophagus
+    E Hiatus hernia

 ### Question 63
+A 50-year-old man with complaints of vague abdominal pain, unrelieved by over-the-counter antacid medications, and nausea for the past 3 years had an upper GI endoscopy after an unremarkable clinical examination.
+The endoscopy revealed antral mucosal erythema, but no ulcerations or masses.
+Microscopic examination of the biopsies showed a chronic non-specific gastritis.
+Which of the following conditions is most likely to be present in this man?

+    A. Zollinger–Ellison syndrome
+    B. Helicobacter pylori infection
+    C. Pernicious anaemia
+    D. Linitis plastica
+    E. Crohn’s disease

 ### Question 64
+A 27-year-old man has experienced low-grade fevers, night sweats and generalised malaise for the past 3 months.
+On physical examination he has non-tender cervical and supraclavicular lymphadenopathy.
+A cervical lymph node biopsy is performed.
+On microscopic examination at high magnification there are occasional Reed–Sternberg cells along with large and small lymphocytes and bands of fibrosis.
+Which of the following is the most likely diagnosis?

+    A. Burkitt’s lymphoma
+    B. TB
+    C. Mycosis fungoides
+    D. Multiple myeloma
+    E. Hodgkin’s disease

 ### Question 65
+A 32-year-old man with isolated enlargement of the left testis and a palpable left inguinal lymph node presents in a surgical outpatient clinic.
+He is advised to undergo scrotal ultrasonography.
+He also has a serum β-human chorionic gonadotrophin (βHCG) of 5 IU/L and α-fetoprotein (AFP) of 2ng/ml.
+The left testis is removed on the next available operation list.
+Gross examination on sectioning reveals a firm, lobulated, light-tan mass without haemorrhage or necrosis.
+The consultant surgeon asks his senior house officer to refer this man for radiotherapy.
+Which of the following testicular tumours is he most likely to have?

+    A. Seminoma
+    B. Choriocarcinoma
+    C. Embryonal carcinoma
+    D. Yolk sac tumour
+    E. Leydig’s cell tumour

 ## Questions 66-70

 ### Question 66

 ### Question 67

 ### Question 68

 ### Question 69

 ### Question 70

 ## Questions 71-75